 Align prepared shrimp on an 18 by 13-inch baking sheet, repeating process until all of the shrimp are coated.

-Fry 9 shrimp at a time in 350 degree oil about 2 minutes until cooked through and golden brown, turning once halfway through to brown evenly.
+Fry 9 to 10 shrimp at a time in 350 degree oil about 1 1/2 to 2 minutes until cooked through and golden brown.

 Use a spider or tongs to remove shrimp and transfer cooked shrimp to paper towel lined baking sheet to drain.
 Season lightly with salt and pepper.